JDStraughan/JDStraughan.com/_posts/2013-02-07-nonews-part-2-the-source.md

 title: NoNews Part II - The Source
 tags: ["chrome extension", "javascript"]
 excerpt: "NoNews is a Google Chrome extension that was built to assist me (and you) avoid passively reading the news.
 I wrote a blog post about why I wrote it, and explored the inspiration behind the endeavor.
 In this post I'd like to walk-through the source code, explain how the extension is constructed, and talk about things that can be done to improve the extension."
+header-img: "img/header/badnews2.jpg"
+image-credit: Benjamin Vautier [Public domain], <a href="http://commons.wikimedia.org/wiki/File%3ABenjamin_Vautier_Die_Neuigkeiten.jpg">via Wikimedia Commons</a>
 ---

 [NoNews is a Google Chrome extension](https://chrome.google.com/webstore/detail/no-news-is-good-news/fnikidjfogfllkinoahanihoddalbhil) that I built to assist me (and you) in avoiding passively reading the news while casually surfing the web.
 I wrote a [blog post about why I made it](http://jdstraughan.com/2013/01/29/nonews-is-good-news/), and explored the [inspiration](http://www.aaronsw.com/weblog/hatethenews) behind the endeavor.
 In this post I'd like to walk-through the [source code](https://github.com/JDStraughan/nonews), explain how the extension is constructed, and talk about things that can be done to improve the product.

 This was my first attempt at creating a browser plugin, and I relied heavily on the [developer documentation](http://developer.chrome.com/extensions/) provided by Google.
 At first glance it seemed lacking, and while the organization and example code was not always fulfilling, the docs do provide all the information needed to begin the journey into extension creation.
 Being my first extension, I am not sure I followed all the best practices or chose the best route for accomplishing my task, however, with a small amount of code I was able to create a fully functioning plugin with a few features with very little time invested.
 Experienced extension developers: I look forward to your constructive criticism in the comments!

 ## The Code